Who's Behind Listverse?

 Top 10 Facts About Mail-Order Brides

 Most people think that Russian brides are desperate women who want nothing more than to marry a foreigner (preferably American) to get the hell out of Russia and start a new life.
 But in fact, this is almost always incorrect.
-Russia has a man shortage; there are roughly 8 men for every 10 women in a culture which is very marriage-oriented.
+Russia has a man shortage; there are roughly 8 men for every 10 women in a very marriage-oriented culture.
 Consequently, many Russian women are compelled to look outside of Russia for a husband.
 As one mail order bride company says: “[Russian Brides] feel as if you were one of the guys who would approach her at a bar: where she can say, “yes” if she likes you, and “thanks, but no, thanks” if she doesn’t.”

 Anastasia King, a young woman from Kyrgyzstan, was found strangled and buried in a shallow grave in Washington state in December 2000.
-At the age of 18, Anastasia had received an email from a 38-year-old Seattle man, Indle King, from a mail order bride website.
-He flew to her country and they were married soon after.
+At the age of 18, Anastasia had received an email from a 38-year-old Seattle man, Indle King, from a mail-order bride website.
+He flew to her country, and they were married soon after.
 Two years later, after considerable strife, Indle wanted another bride.
-He was allegedly unwilling to pay for a divorce so he ordered a tenant in their Washington home to kill Anastasia.
+He was allegedly unwilling to pay for a divorce, so he ordered a tenant in their Washington home to kill Anastasia.
 Weighing nearly 300 pounds, her husband pinned Anastasia down while the tenant strangled her with a necktie.
 Both were convicted of murder.